AIPEAC/AIPEAC/AI_architectures/Transformer.md

-## Self-Attention and Transformer Decoder
+## Self-Attention, K,Q,V, and Transformer Decoder

 ### 1. The Q-K Duality: Symmetry and Efficiency
 While $Q$ and $K$ are conceptually different (Searcher vs. Index), they are mathematically symmetric.
 If you were to swap the weight matrices $W^Q$ and $W^K$ and transpose the resulting attention matrix, the network's expressive power remains identical.